-- (a) General definition.
+(a) General definition.
 Gross income means all income from whatever source derived, unless excluded by law.
 Gross income includes income realized in any form, whether in money, property, or services.
 Income may be realized, therefore, in the form of services, meals, accommodations, stock, or other property, as well as in cash.
 Section 61 lists the more common items of gross income for purposes of illustration.
 For purposes of further illustration, Sec.
 1.61-14 mentions several miscellaneous items of gross income not listed specifically in section 61.
-Gross income, however, is not limited to the items so enumerated. - 445.
-Admit that there are certain types of income which Congress has exempted by statute as identified in 26 CFR §1.61-1(a). - 446.
-Admit that there are other types of income not enumerated above which are not exempted by statute, but are nonetheless excluded by law, for income tax purposes, because they are excluded from taxation by the Constitution itself.
+Gross income, however, is not limited to the items so enumerated.

+- There are certain types of income which Congress has exempted by statute as identified in 26 CFR §1.61-1(a). - There are other types of income not enumerated above which are not exempted by statute, but are nonetheless excluded by law, for income tax purposes, because they are excluded from taxation by the Constitution itself: